 After receiving her Ph.D. in condensed matter physics from MIT, Professor Pollack came to Cornell to work with the Low Temperature Physics group.
-She was a Postdoctoral Associate (1989-1991) and a Research Associate (1991-1997) in the Microkelvin Laboratory.
-In 1997, with support from the NSF and the LASSP Biophysics Group, she changed the focus of her research program to Biophysics.
-In 1999 she became Senior Research Associate in LASSP.
-She joined the faculty in Applied and Engineering Physics in 2000.
+She was a postdoctoral associate (1989-1991) and a research associate (1991-1997) in the Microkelvin Laboratory.
+In 1997, with support from the NSF and the LASSP Biophysics Group, she changed the focus of her research program to biophysics.
+In 1999 she became senior research associate in LASSP.
+She joined the faculty of Applied and Engineering Physics in 2000.
 Her research in the Pollack Lab focuses on developing and applying physics-based tools to gain insight into outstanding problems in molecular biology.
 She received the Swanson Excellence in Teaching Award in 2003, and the Chau Excellence in Teaching Award in 2012.

 Kourkoutis received a Diploma in Physics from the University of Rostock, Germany in 2003, and then moved to Ithaca where she was awarded a PhD in 2009.
 As a Humboldt Research Fellow Kourkoutis spent 2011-2012 exploring cryo-electron microscopy in the Molecular Structural Biology Group at the Max Planck Institute of Biochemistry in Martinsried, Germany.
 She returned to Cornell as a Postdoctoral Associate in 2012 and joined the Applied and Engineering Faculty in 2013.
 She has been selected by Microscopy Society of America as the recipient of the prestigious 2013 Albert Crewe Award.
 The Kourkoutis Electron Microscopy Group focuses on understanding and controlling nanostructured materials, from complex oxide heterostructures to materials for battery and photovoltaic applications to biomaterials.

 Director of Master of Engineering and Master of Science Programs